Goal 1: Professionalism: Caring, Character, and Clinical Competence

 3. Be able to recognize normal from abnormal physical findings and identify the following abnormalities:

-b.
-Extra heart sounds, systolic vs. diastolic murmurs, and specifically aortic stenosis and mitral regurgitation
+- Extra heart sounds (specifically S3), systolic vs. diastolic murmurs, and specifically aortic stenosis and mitral regurgitation

-Learning Activity: Each student should be observed performing a complete physical examination and or targeted portions of the exam that include cardiovascular, pulmonary, lymph nodes, abdomen.
-Harrell Center activities will be arranged to review abnormal heart sounds.
+Learning Activity: Each student should be observed performing a complete physical examination and MUST be observed performing targeted portions of the exam that include cardiovascular, pulmonary, and thyroid.
+Simulation activities will be arranged to review abnormal heart sounds and thyroid.
 Physical finding rounds will be offered to supplement students’ skills.
 Self-directed learning through online learning resources.
 IM coaches are available to observe parts of the physical exam if your teams have trouble finding time.

-Evaluation: House staff and faculty will observe students performing physical examinations in the course of patient care and these observations will inform the summative evaluation.
-Evaluation forms to use for a formal, observed complete physical examination as well as mini-CEX forms for focused exams are available online to print and give to house staff and faculty to use when evaluating examination skills.
+Evaluation: Housestaff and faculty will observe students performing physical examinations in the course of patient care and these observations will inform the summative evaluation.
+Evaluation forms to use for a formal, observed complete physical examination as well as mini-CEX forms for focused exams are available online to print and give to housestaff and faculty to use when evaluating examination skills.
 These or a brief reflection on what was learned may be submitted at the end of the clerkship.
 Students MUST be signed off on an abnormal physical finding card for the above abnormal findings.
 This card is turned in to Ms. Pipkins.

 Learning activity: Students are provided online learning resources to practice interpreting these tests.
 Students will be provided an ECG teaching packet supplemented by two small group activities.
 There is a dedicated conference to review chest imaging.
-Lab results, ECGs, and radiology images will also be reviewed with the team on rounds.
+Lab results, ECGs, and radiology images will be reviewed with the team on rounds.

-Evaluation: Students’ understanding of these tests will be assessed in small group discussions on rounds and on the NBME subject exam.
+Evaluation: Students’ understanding of these tests will be assessed in small group discussions on rounds, H&Ps, and on the NBME subject exam.